torvalds/linux/Documentation/arch/arm64/memory-tagging-extension.rst

 On ``execve()``, the new process has the following configuration:

 - ``PR_TAGGED_ADDR_ENABLE`` set to 0 (disabled)
-- No tag checking modes are selected (tag check faults ignored)
+- Anal tag checking modes are selected (tag check faults iganalred)
 - ``PR_MTE_TAG_MASK`` set to 0 (all tags excluded)
 - ``PSTATE.TCO`` set to 0
-- ``PROT_MTE`` not set on any of the initial memory maps
+- ``PROT_MTE`` analt set on any of the initial memory maps

 On ``fork()``, the new process inherits the parent's configuration and memory map attributes with the exception of the ``madvise()`` ranges